Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Simulation Studies

-The cohort data is generated under different scenarios with a follow-up time length $T=\{24,36\}$ and sample size $n=\{75,100\}$.
-We use the same evaluation criterion as in Example 1 except that the testing set is simulated over $36$ stages.
+The cohort data is generated under different scenarios with a follow-up time length $T=\{24,36\}$ and sample size $n=\{25, 75,100\}$.
+The discount factor $\gamma$ is set to be $0.9$.
+We use the same evaluation criterion as in Simulation Example 1 except that the testing set is simulated over $36$ stages.
 The results are summarized in Table \ref{simu2}.
 The pT-Learning approach achieves the best performance.
-For example, when $n=100$ and $T=36$, pT-Learning achieves $50.3\%$ and $65.8\%$ improvements compared to Gaussian V-learning and GMM-Qlearning, respectively.
-This is due to the sparse policy estimation of pT-Learning.
-For a better illustration, we visualize and compare the estimated policy distribution of pT-Learning and V-learning in Figure \ref{sparse_simu}, where pT-Learning successfully allocates the optimal treatment by assigning large probabilities to the optimal treatment $7$ and the near-optimal treatment $4$.
-However, V-learning gives non-negligible probabilities to all non-optimal treatments, which leads to an inferior treatment recommendation.
-This is because GMM-Qlearning requires modeling the entire data-generating process, and hence produces a large over-estimation error.
-Worst of all, the GMM-Qlearning approach is designed to take the greedy action based on the fitted model.
+For example, when $n=100$ and $T=36$, pT-Learning achieves $56.7\%$ and $83.8\%$ improvements compared to Gaussian V-learning and Greedy GQ-learning, respectively.
+The improvement of pT-Learning compared to V-learning is due to the sparse property of pT-Learning.
+For a better illustration, we visualize the sparsity and compare the estimated policy distribution of pT-Learning and V-learning in Section 13 of the Appendix.
+On the other hand, pT-Learning is better than Greedy GQ-learning mainly because Greedy GQ-learning requires modeling the entire data-generating process, and hence produces a large over-estimation error.
+Worst of all, the Greedy GQ-learning approach is designed to take the greedy action based on the fitted model.
 This again magnifies the over-estimation error and ultimately leads to a huge sub-optimality.
 In contrast, pT-Learning only requires modeling the optimal policy and optimal value function.
 Additionally, pT-Learning does not take a greedy action, but follows an adaptive and sparse stochastic policy model.